Where are they now? Arsenal’s 2008-09 FA Youth Cup winners

 The Châteauroux-born attacker played twice in cup competitions – a start against West Brom in the League Cup and a sub appearance in the aforementioned Olympiacos defeat – before leaving for Lorient in 2011 without finding the net for Arsenal’s first-team.

-Now plying his trade in Turkey with BB Erzurumspor, the former France Under-21 international is playing his senior international football for Togo.
+Now plying his trade in the French lower leagues with Chateauroux, the former France Under-21 international is playing his senior international football for Togo.

 The jewel in the 2009 crown, Wilshere had already played eight senior Arsenal games before the 2009 final, despite not turning 17 until the January of that year.